merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 {:.notice}
 This is my fault, but don't set the sphere size to exactly 0, or else I will punch you in the throat.

-Next up, let's make the surface less transparent, and color the surface dynamically according to log-transformed pN(site).
+Next up, let's make the surface less transparent, and color the surface dynamically according to log-transformed pN$^{\text{(site)}}$.
 Site the lower bound to -4 and the upper bound to -1, so that the color spectrum spans 3 orders of magnitude.

 [![s3]({{images}}/s3.png)]( {{images}}/s3.png){:.center-img .width-100}